mrke/mrke.github.io/_models/Endotherm-Models.md

 ---
 <h1>Endotherm Models</h1>
 <p>
-Solving heat budgets for endotherms uses the same principles as for ectotherms, but instead of solving for core temperature one typically solves for the metabolic rate or water loss rate, depending on whether the animal is in a hot or cold environment.
+Computing heat budgets for endotherms involves using the same principles as for ectotherms, but instead of solving for core temperature one typically solves for the metabolic rate or water loss rate, depending on whether the animal is in a hot or cold environment.
 <p>
 There are two broad modelling algorithms for computing heat budgets for endotherms in NicheMapR, one simple but limited in scope, and one more complex but more generally applicable.
 <p>